Rail transport: History

 Smooth, durable road surfaces have been made for wheeled vehicles since prehistoric times.
 In some cases, they were narrow and in pairs to support only the wheels.
 That is, they were wagonways or tracks.
-Some had grooves or flanges or other mechanical means to keep the wheels on track.
+Some had grooves, flanges, or other mechanical means to keep the wheels on track.

 For example, evidence indicates that a 6 to 8.5 km long Diolkos paved trackway transported boats across the Isthmus of Corinth in Greece from around 600 BC.
 The Diolkos was in use for over 650 years, until at least the 1st century AD.
 Paved trackways were also later built in Roman Egypt.

 Pre-steam modern systems

 Wooden rails introduced

 A 16th-century mine-cart, an early example of un-powered rail transport, used man power to operate.

 In 1515, Cardinal Matthäus Lang wrote a description of the Reisszug, a funicular railway at the Hohensalzburg Fortress in Austria.
 The line originally used wooden rails and a hemp haulage rope and was operated by human or animal power, through a treadwheel.
-The line is still operational, although in updated form and is possibly the oldest operational railway.
+The line is still operational, although in updated form, and is possibly the oldest operational railway.

 Wagonways (or tramways) using wooden rails, hauled by horses, started appearing in the 1550s to facilitate the transport of ore tubs to and from mines and soon became popular in Europe.
 Such an operation was illustrated in Germany in 1556 by Georgius Agricola in his work De re metallica.
 This line used "Hund" carts with unflanged wheels running on wooden planks and a vertical pin on the truck fitting into the gap between the planks to keep it going the right way.
 The miners called the wagons Hunde ("dogs") from the noise they made on the tracks.

 There are many references to their use in central Europe in the 16th century.
 Such a transport system was later used by German miners at Caldbeck, Cumbria, England, perhaps from the 1560s.
 A wagonway was built at Prescot, near Liverpool, sometime around 1600, possibly as early as 1594.
 Owned by Philip Layton, the line carried coal from a pit near Prescot Hall to a terminus about 1/2 mi away.
 A funicular railway was also made at Broseley in Shropshire some time before 1604.
 This carried coal for James Clifford from his mines down to the River Severn to be loaded onto barges and carried to riverside towns.
 The Wollaton Wagonway, completed in 1604 by Huntingdon Beaumont, has sometimes erroneously been cited as the earliest British railway.
 It ran from Strelley to Wollaton near Nottingham.

 The Middleton Railway in Leeds, which was built in 1758, later became the world's oldest operational railway (other than funiculars), albeit now in an upgraded form.
 In 1764, the first railway in the Americas was built in Lewiston, New York.